 - A representative from Human Resources will contact the employee with the phone number for Amerisys, the Managed Care Organization plan, along with a claim number for the injury.
 Employee will call Amerisys to talk to a case manager who will assist the employee in selecting a physician, scheduling an appointment and obtaining follow-up care.

 - Supervisor should complete Accident Investigation Form and submit to Human Resources within three days of a work related injury.
 Supervisor should also have any witnesses to the injury complete the Accident Witness Statement Form and return to Human Resources within three days of the injury.

-- After seeking medical attention, the employee should submit a physician’s note regarding the work status to the supervisor.
-Supervisor should forward a copy to Human Resources and let us know if you are able to accommodate any light duty restrictions.
+- After seeking medical attention, the employee should submit a physician’s note regarding the work status to Human Resources.
+The employee should forward via fax at (912) 478-0325.
+HR will contact the supervisor regarding any light duty restrictions.

 - If the employee misses time from work due the injury, they must complete a Leave Election Form stating how they choose to be paid while out of work.
 This form is available in the Human Resources office.

 If an injury is a true emergency, we advise you to go to the nearest Emergency Room to see a physician right away.
 If the employee requires additional care, they must coordinate follow-up care through Amerisys.

 Failure to follow the instructions given by the Georgia Department of Administrative Services may result in your medical treatment not being covered under Workers’ Compensation.